 The Metacognition Lab is located in Pearson Hall, Room 207.
 The Lab is open Monday through Friday.
 Walk-ins and appointments are welcome.
-Please contact the Metacogniton Lab at 205.929.1607 or tdorius@miles.edu for further information.

 Tutorial Services

 The College tutorial centers serve as supportive resources, especially for students enrolled in developmental and general education courses.
 They serve the students by (1) providing assistance for those experiencing difficulty with regularly assigned class work, (2) helping students prepare for the English Proficiency Examination (EPE), (3) and helping students to improve their communications, mathematics, and study skills, whether or not they are enrolled in related courses.